ammar-tanwar/bloglearnbay/posts/data-science-jobs-the-busting-ways-to-secure-attractive-packages-in-health-care.md

 id: "banking-finance-services-insurance-sector-know-how-to-achieve-the-most-lucrative-salary-package"
 tableData:
   [
-  Possibilities and Challenges ,
-  Data Science Applications in the Financial Services Industry,
+  Possibilities and Challenges, Data Science Applications in the Financial Services Industry,  Is Data science beneficial to finance?, Prerequisites for BFSI,

   ]